xtrmdarc/weather-app/README.md

 # The App of the Weather - JS App

 > I developed a Weather application on my own in which I had the chance to consolidate my knowledge about JS Promises, Asynchronous tasks, working with APIS, and using Webpack as a module manager.
 The application will automatically detect your city and display its current weather time.
-You can also search for any other city in the world using the search bar at the top right section.
-Furthermore, you can select the unit of degree in which  you want to get the temperature (ºC or ºF).
+You can also search for any other city in the world using the search bar in the top right section.
+Furthermore, you can select the unit of the degree in which you want to get the temperature (ºC or ºF).

 ## Built With